Ant supercolony: Supercolonies in termites

 Although supercolonies are mainly observed in relatively few ant species, similar unicolonial populations are also found in some species of the termite genus Reticulitermes.

 In France, a supercolony of the invasive termite species Reticulitermes urbis was observed, covering about seven hectares, similar to an ant supercolony.
 Invasive unicolonial metapopulations of Reticulitermes flavipes in Toronto, Canada are described in 2012.
 They can cover tens of kilometers, number hundreds of thousands or millions of individuals and show lack of intercolony aggression.
 Especially in urban habitats they form area-wide supercolonies.

 Examples

 Map of 33 European populations of Linepithema humile sampled.
-Populations were assigned to one of two distinct groups based on the aggression tests: the main supercolony (●) and the Catalonian supercolony (○).
+Populations were assigned to one of two distinct groups based on the aggression tests: the main supercolony (●) and the Catalan supercolony (○).
 In the population marked with asterisk, workers were heavily infected with mites, which affected the behavioral interactions.
 Consequently, this population was not included in the analysis of behavioral data.